freeradical13/freeradical13.github.io/index.md

 [Echinoderms][] are a phylum of marine animals with a five-point symmetry including sea stars, sea urchins, sand dollars, sea cucumbers, and sea lillies.

 [Seabirds][] (or Marine Birds) have [Supraorbital Glands][] (or Salt Glands) near the nose which secrete excess salt from consumed seawater.

+[Ferns][] are vascular but seedless plants with an independent gametophyte generation (meaning the gametophyte can live independently of the parent sporophyte, unlike seed-based vascalar plants that have a dependent gametophyte generation).

 ## Ecology